UsernameFodder/pmdsky-debug/symbols/README.md

 - Run the formatter: `resymgen fmt <symbol files>`
     - On Unix shells that support globbing (the `*` operator), you can use `*.yml` in place of `<symbol files>` to format everything in the directory.
+    - If you're using Windows and have auto-converted CRLF line endings enabled (`git config --get core.autocrlf` outputs `true`), you may encounter issues when running the formatter, which always uses Unix-style LF line endings.
+The best way to fix this is to configure Git to use LF line endings within `pmdsky-debug` (most modern text editors on Windows should know how to properly handle LF line endings).
+To do this, stash or commit any changes you're working on, then run the following commands within the `pmdsky-debug` directory:
+      ```
+      git config core.autocrlf false
+      git rm --cached -r .
+      git reset --hard
+      ```
 - Run the tests: `resymgen check -Vvbomu -d screaming_snake_case -f pascalcase <symbol files>`
     - On Unix shells that support globbing (the `*` operator), you can use `*.yml` in place of `<symbol files>` to test everything in the directory.
     - If you're wondering what all the flags mean, see the help text (`resymgen check --help`).